pixelmatix/AnimatedGIFs/README.md

 It's possible the SdFat library folder is nested.
 Find SdFat.h in the folder where the SdFat library is installed and make sure the path looks like this: `libraries\SdFat\SdFat.h`, not like this: `libraries\SdFat\SdFat\SdFat.h`

 It's also possible that the SdFat library is installed in a folder with characters the Arduino IDE doesn't like.
-If you download the SdFat .zip from GitHub and try to add it as is, it will be in a folder called `SdFat-master`, and Arduino doesn't like the dash character, and it will also be nested.
+If you download the SdFat .zip from GitHub and try to add it as is, the library will be nested in a folder called `SdFat-master`.
+Arduino doesn't like the dash character and the nested folders.
 Following the steps in the Adafruit tutorial avoids both of these issues.